 Most hospitals that treat lung cancer carry out laser surgery.
 The operation usually works very well at relieving breathing difficulties.
 But it is not a cure.
 It does not treat cancer that has spread anywhere else in the body.
 The tumour in the airway may grow back.
 If necessary, it may be possible for the laser surgery to be done more than once.

-Internal radiotherapy, also known as brachytherapy or endobronchial therapy may be used to reduce any tumour which is blocking or partially blocking the airway.
-The treatment is given via a bronchoscope and means that the radiation is directed to a very small areas if the lung.
+Internal radiotherapy is also known as brachytherapy or endobronchial therapy.
+Doctors may use it to treat a tumour which is blocking or partially blocking the airway.
+The treatment is given via a bronchoscope and means that the radiation is directed to very small areas of the lung.
 This can help to make breathing easier and to reduce coughing.
 We have more information about internal radiotherapy in lung cancer.

 Some people may get relief from using oxygen.
 But it does not help everyone who is short of breath.
 A handheld fan which directs cold air against the face may help more.
 It is certainly worth trying.

 Your doctor will prescribe oxygen for you if they think that it will help.
-Your GP can organise oxygen at home for you if you need it.
 In Scotland and Northern Ireland, this is arranged through your pharmacist.
-But since early 2006 there has been a different arrangement in England and Wales.
-There are 4 companies which supply oxygen to peoples' homes.
+In England and Wales, 4 companies supply oxygen to peoples' homes.
 They will supply cylinders or an oxygen concentrator.
 This extracts the required oxygen from room air and runs on electricity.
 You should also have an oxygen cylinder as a backup.
-There is more information about having oxygen at home in the lung cancer questions section.
+We have more information about having oxygen at home.

 Using oxygen can sometimes make your mouth and nostrils very dry.
 If left, a dry mouth can become very uncomfortable and lead to bad breath, infections and sore cracked lips.
 Drink as often as you can.
-Care for your mouth regularly by keeping your teeth clean and putting lip balm or Vaseline on your lips.
+Care for your mouth regularly by keeping your teeth clean and putting lip balm on your lips.
 Don’t use products containing petroleum jelly (such as vaseline) or oil-based emollients on your lips or skin if you are having oxygen therapy.
 Using these products with oxygen therapy is a fire hazard.
 Use water based products, such as vitamin E or Surgilube instead.

 If the tubes that carry air into your lungs have narrowed, making breathing difficult, you can take drugs to open them up again.
 These drugs are called bronchodilators.
 You may have them as tablets, inhalers, or through a mask called a nebuliser.
 A nebuliser is a machine that makes a mist of tiny drops (an aerosol) out of a liquid drug, which you then breathe in.
 In hospital, your nebuliser will be attached to the piped air in the ward.